Sagres The Algarve, Portugal Travel Guide

 Cream-colored or black with green roof, taxi sign.

-Designated taxi stands (main square) or hail on street.
+Designated taxi stands (main square) or flag down on the street.

 Cash always accepted.
 Confirm card acceptance with driver.